Multi-agent orchestration is partly a token economics pattern.

 The supporting implementation notes and protocol artifacts live in the Pathway Protocol GitHub repo.

-The orchestrator agent owns the run.
-It breaks the request into smaller jobs and sends those jobs to helper agents.
-Then it pulls their results back into one answer.
-An explorer agent might map files or sources.
-An analyst agent might identify tradeoffs.
-A writer might draft.
-A worker might build or test.
-A reviewer might check the result.
+The orchestrator breaks the request into smaller jobs, sends those jobs to helper agents, and pulls their results back into one answer.
+An explorer maps files or sources.
+An analyst identifies tradeoffs.
+A writer drafts.
+A worker builds or tests.
+A reviewer checks readiness.

 The orchestrator also decides which model lane and reasoning level each part of the work deserves.
-It evaluates the prompt, task type, and risk.
-It also checks source clarity, validation bar, and final use of the output.
 A low-risk source map needs a smaller model and reasoning budget than a security review, final recommendation, or release decision.

 The Tuned Team